Authority, Leadership, Role & Task:

 Members of a group relations conference have the opportunity to directly experience:

-• How people contribute to and obstruct getting the group’s work accomplished.
+How people contribute to and obstruct getting the group’s task accomplished.

 In applying the learning from group relations conferences, having two or more people from the same organization attend the conference together is often useful.